briangershon/create-solana-token/docs/setup-team-management.md

 Verify the multisig account, options and list of signers on-chain at <https://explorer.solana.com/address/Bb2ske4Wpjd5xjkD1MVCnoXuFZDGUJCcehmcYFoUJVt1>

-Set it to an environment variable for later:

-    export MULTISIG_ACCOUNT=Bb2ske4Wpjd5xjkD1MVCnoXuFZDGUJCcehmcYFoUJVt1

-Then change the mint authority for the token to that new multisig wallet:
+## Change the mint authority for the token to that new multisig wallet:

 > CAUTION: You're about to change the mint authority,
 > which impacts who can make changes to your token.